gaobo9109/CS3245/README.txt

 file, and merge the list based on the type of boolean operation.
 Since skip pointers are already assigned to specific nodes at indexing time, linked list can be loaded from file fully populated.
 As a small optimization, we try to detect AND NOT, which is a single boolean operation, instead of performing NOT followed by AND operation.
+To perform NOT operation efficiently, we store a complete list of docID, which can be compared against a term's posting list to produce the NOT list.

 == Files included with this submission ==